-a.
-All individuals involved in administering, advising on or adjudicating academic integrity complaints will be required to have appropriate training as outlined in the Academic b.
+- a.
+All individuals involved in administering, advising on or adjudicating academic integrity complaints will be required to have appropriate training as outlined in the Academic Integrity Training Information Document, which will include training in procedural fairness, and training to recognize and mitigate biases in processes and decision-making, and other relevant topics. - b.
 Members of the Student Misconduct Appeal Panel will additionally be trained in the standard of review applicable on appeals.